JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

 \subsection{Geometric distortion solution}

-The geometric distortion solution links the \textit{JWST} observatory V2/V3 coordinates to MRS detector pixels and vice-versa.
+The geometric distortion solution links the \textit{JWST} observatory V2/V3 coordinates to MRS detector pixels and vice versa.
 In practical terms, the location of a point source in V2/V3 may be recovered by determining the point source's centroid coordinates (pixel row, column) on the detector and applying a set of slice and wavelength specific transforms to recover the V2/V3 coordinates.

-Individual spatial and spectral distortion solutions are required for each of the MRS' 198 individual slice/spectral sub-band combinations (as shown in the middle panel of Fig.~\ref{fig:diagram}) because each of the 66 slices has its own set of optics within the four IFUs and its own footprint in the common spectrometer collimator and camera optics.
-The accuracy of the transforms not only affects the MRS astrometry, it also impacts the fidelity of the reconstructed point source images in the 3-dimensional MRS cubes to the on-sky PSF.
+Individual spatial and spectral distortion solutions are required for each of the MRS' 198 individual slice and spectral subband combinations (as shown in the middle panel of Fig.~\ref{fig:diagram}) because each of the 66 slices has its own set of optics within the four IFUs and its own footprint in the common spectrometer collimator and camera optics.
+The accuracy of the transforms not only affects the MRS astrometry, it also impacts the fidelity of the reconstructed point source images in the 3D MRS cubes to the on-sky PSF.
 Curvature of the slice illumination on the detector makes it challenging to disentangle the geometric and the spectral distortion solutions (for more information on this issue see chapter 3 of \cite{phdthesisYannis}).
-The methodology used to derive the MRS geometric distortion solution in each slice on the detector is described in detail in \citet{patapis23_geo}, with the accuracy achieved in each channel summarised in Table~\ref{tab:mrs_performance}.
+The methodology used to derive the MRS geometric distortion solution in each slice on the detector is described in detail in Patapis et al. (in prep.), with the accuracy achieved in each channel summarized in Table~\ref{tab:mrs_performance}.

-During commissioning the pre-flight distortion solution (derived from the MRS Zemax optical model) was verified and updated using dithered observations of a bright star (2MASS-J05220207-6930388) in the Large Magellanic Cloud in program \href{https://www.stsci.edu/jwst/science-execution/program-information.html?id=1024}{1024}, PI: Glasse).
+During commissioning the preflight distortion solution (derived from the MRS Zemax optical model) was verified and updated using dithered observations of a bright star (2MASS-J05220207-6930388) in the Large Magellanic Cloud in program \href{https://www.stsci.edu/jwst/science-execution/program-information.html?id=1024}{1024}, PI: Glasse).
 An optimized observing program was then put together and carried out early on in Cycle 1 calibration (APT PID \href{https://www.stsci.edu/jwst/science-execution/program-information.html?id=1524}{1524}, PI: David R. Law) which observed the O-type star 10~Lac in a custom dither pattern designed to place the unresolved source in multiple locations inside each MRS slice on the detector.